foogaro/ddog/README.md

                         [--size=<size>] [--tags=<tags>] [--value=<value>]
 Send a metric.
   -h, --help            Show this help message and exit.
       --host=<host>     Datadog Agent host binding interface.
 Default is localhost.
       --interval=<interval>
                         Number of milliseconds to wait before sending the next metric.
 Default is 0..2000.
       --name=<name>     Name of the metric.
 Default is puppy.
 Prefixed by ddog.
       --port=<port>     Datadog Agent host listening port.
 Default is 8125.
       --size=<size>     Number of metric to send.
 Default is 1.
       --tags=<tags>     Tags use to group the metric.
-Defaults are: env:ddog, service:send-metric,version:1.0.0.
+Defaults are: env:ddog,service:send-metric,version:1.0.0.
   -V, --version         Print version information and exit.
       --value=<value>   Value of the metric.
 Default is random 0..1000.
       --verbose         Verbose output of the command.
 Default is false.